Temporal structures of the X-ray photoemission problem: Renormalization-group approach

 In summary, the calculated fidelities oscillate about a residual constant $\cres$ at large times.
 As $t\to\infty$, the progressive damping of the oscillations brings $\bar{\ff}(t)$ to this residual value.
 Whereas large-offset computations yield very small $\cres$, the larger residual constants resulting from small-offset, large $N_{\theta\z}$ runs introduce significant vertical displacements in plots such as those in Fig.~\ref{fig:9}(b) and Fig.~\ref{fig:9}(d).

 The magnitudes of the discrepancies depend on $\lambda$.
-The differences in panel~(d) are substantially smaller than those in panel~(b).
-This indicates that the computed fidelities converge rapidly to the tight-binding ($\lambda=1$) limit.
+The differences in panel~(d) are substantially smaller than those in panel~(b), a reduction indicating that the computed fidelities rapidly converge to the tight-binding ($\lambda=1$) limit.
 To monitor this convergence, Secs.~\ref{sec:dependence-n_thetaz}~and \ref{sec:dependence-lambda} study the dependence of $\bar{\ff}(t)$ on the eNRG parameters.
 For easier comparison, instead of the computed fidelities $\bar{\ff}(t)$, we will examine the deviations